blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/Information Security/Diffie-Hellman Key Exchange.md

 > [!NOTE] How the security of the secret is guaranteed
 >In short, the shared secret can be generated only by using $g$, $p$, $a$ and $b$, that is, $F(g,p,a,b)$.
 But a middleman only knows $g$, $p$, $f(g,p,a)$ and $f(g,p,b)$.
 They don't know $a$ or $b$, nor can they use $g$, $p$, $f(g,p,a)$ and $f(g,p,b)$ to generate $F(g,p,a,b)$.
 Also note that they can't use $f(g,p,a)$ to figure out $a$, because $p$ is a very large prime number used as modulus, so brute-forcing combinations is practically impossible.

+>[!NOTE] Considerations
+> The channel through which the messages are relayed should be tamper proof, as
 # Practice

 - One party generates the two numbers $g$ and $p$.